hemilabs/.github/profile/README.md

 # Hemi Labs

-Hemi Labs develops Hemi, a modular protocol for superior scaling, security, and interoperability.
-Powered by Bitcoin and Ethereum.
+Hemi Labs develops Hemi, a network that’s scaling Bitcoin beyond money.
+The future of Bitcoin is programmable.